May 2026 Election Results

 Local

-Measure 14-83: Bonds to Construct a Rebuilt Aquatic Center (Hood River Valley Parks & Recreation District)
+Measure 14-83: Bonds to Construct a Rebuilt Aquatic Center (HR Valley Parks & Recreation District) - YES

 If this measure is approved, Hood River Valley Parks and Recreation District will use bond proceeds for capital costs related to the construction of a similar-sized replacement aquatic center.
 Bond proceeds shall be expended in the following phases to ensure responsible planning.